Homonoia

 Homonoia (/hoʊmoʊ'nɔɪə/ Ὁμόνοια) is the concept of order and unity, being of one mind together or union of hearts.
 It was used by the Greeks to create unity in the politics of classical Greece.
-It saw widespread use when Alexander the Great adopted its principles to govern his vast Empire.
+It saw widespread use when Alexander the Great adopted its principles to govern his Empire.

 Interpretation

 Classical Greeks

-The concept of Homonoia was an ancient Greek concept which traditionally was not applied beyond their own culture.
-The Greeks viewed Homonoia as an absence of factional fighting in their city states.
-The Greeks viewed outside cultures as "barbarians".
-The famed scholar Aristotle once told his student, a young Alexander the Great, "treat Greeks as friends, but [non-Greeks] as animals."
+Homonoia was an ancient Greek concept which traditionally was not applied beyond their own culture, viewing homonoia as an absence of factional fighting in their city states.
+The Greeks viewed outside cultures as inferior.
+Aristotle reportedly told his student, a young Alexander the Great, "treat Greeks as friends, but [non-Greeks] as animals."

-It was the scholar Isocrates who first looked beyond the Greek people.
-While he didn't preach that the savages of the non-Greek world could be on par with the superior Greek people, he did believe they could be made Greek and thus be of one mind together.
-He claimed that Greekness could become a matter of nurture rather than nature.
-It was during his time spent in the court of Philip II of Macedon that Isocrates was able to teach the concept to an influential audience.
-Philip II took much of the concept to heart, but he too viewed it as a method reserved for the Greeks.
-He used the concept as his driving force behind creating the Corinthian League, an alliance to unite the Greek States for a war against the Persian Empire.
-After Philip II was assassinated, his son Alexander the Great became King of Macedonia and himself became a proponent of Homonoia.
+The scholar Isocrates later proposed that Homonoia could be applied to outside cultures and petitioned for their integration into Greek culture.
+While a member of the court of Philip II of Macedon, Isocrates taught the concept to influential citizens.
+Philip II took much of the concept to heart, but viewed it as a method reserved for the Greeks.
+He used the concept as his driving force behind creating the Corinthian League, an alliance to unite the Greek states for a war against the Persian Empire.
+After Philip II was assassinated, his son Alexander the Great became King of Macedonia and became a proponent of homonoia.

 Alexander the Great

-Alexander's tutor, Aristotle, viewed non-Greeks as barbarian animals.
+Alexander's tutor, Aristotle, viewed non-Greeks as inferior.
 Alexander however, ignored his teacher's indication and expanded on the concept of Homonoia.
-With an Empire covering most of the known world, Alexander sought to rule his subjects, whether they were Greek, Persian or Egyptian, under the concept of Homonoia.
-In his short time as ruler of his vast Empire he tried to adopt customs of the cultures he conquered such as Persian dress and customs at his court, notably the custom of proskynesis, either a symbolic kissing of the hand, or prostration on the ground, that Persians paid to their social superiors.
+With an Empire covering most of the known world, Alexander sought to rule his Empire, composing multiple cultures, under homonoia.
+Alexander tried to adopt customs of the cultures he conquered such as Persian dress and customs at his court, notably the custom of proskynesis, either a symbolic kissing of the hand, or prostration on the ground, that Persians paid to their social superiors.
 He also married the officers of his army to Persian wives in an effort to further create a sense of oneness in his new Empire.
-Through his policies he wanted to create a new Greco-Oriental empire as distinct from the more traditional system of a small ruling class of conquerors ruling over the recently vanquished.
-It was his practice to place the old style Persian satrap as governors but in the newly created offices of taxation and finance he placed Macedonians.
+Through his policies, he wanted to create a new Greco-Oriental empire as distinct from the more traditional system of a small ruling class of conquerors ruling over the recently vanquished.
+It was his practice to place the old-style Persian satrap as governors but in the newly created offices of taxation and finance he placed Macedonians.
 After his death most of his reforms lived on even as the Empire fragmented into successor states.